zzir/micro-examples/roundrobin/README.md

-# Sharding
+# Round Robin

-A sharding example using the greeter application and a X-From-User header as the sharding key
+An example of using a round robin client wrapper with the greeter application.

 ## Contents

-- api.go - a modified version of the greeter api to include sharding
+- api.go - a modified version of the greeter api to include roundrobin

 ## Deps